department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

 <hr>

-### How it works
+### How do I get these benefits?

- After you apply for services, a Vocational Rehabilitation Counselor (VRC) will work with you to map out a vocational path.
+You'll need to apply for services.
+After you apply, a Vocational Rehabilitation Counselor (VRC) will work with you to map out a vocational path.

+Follow these steps to apply:

 - Apply online using [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).
 - Select "Additional Benefits."
 - Select "Vocational Rehabilitation and Employment Program."
 - Apply for "Education and Vocational Counseling.”

-If you are eligible, you will be invited to meet with a VRC.
+If you're eligible, you'll be invited to meet with a VRC.

-If the Veteran or Servicemember in your family is not yet using VR&amp;E benefits and services, he or she may apply online using [eBenefits](https://www.ebenefits.va.gov/sep/web/guest/vocational-rehabilitation-employment).
+If the Veteran or Servicemember in your family is not yet using VR&amp;E benefits and services, they may apply online using [eBenefits](https://www.ebenefits.va.gov/sep/web/guest/vocational-rehabilitation-employment).